fluxninja/aperture/docs/content/reference/aperturectl/cloud/status/status.md

 ### Options

 ```
+      --api-key string        Aperture Cloud User API Key to be used when using Cloud Controller
+      --config string         Path to the Aperture config file.
+Defaults to '~/.aperturectl/config' or $APERTURE_CONFIG
-      --controller string      Address of Aperture Controller
+      --controller string     Address of Aperture Cloud Controller
-      --controller-ns string   Namespace in which the Aperture Controller is running
   -h, --help                  help for status
       --insecure              Allow connection to controller running without TLS
-      --kube                   Find controller in Kubernetes cluster, instead of connecting directly
-      --kube-config string     Path to the Kubernetes cluster config.
-Defaults to '~/.kube/config' or $KUBECONFIG
+      --project-name string   Aperture Cloud Project Name to be used when using Cloud Controller
       --skip-verify           Skip TLS certificate verification while connecting to controller
 ```

 ### SEE ALSO